miker704/Strife/patch_V5_notes.md

     - Added dedicated render_seed_file.rb in deprecated for use for render deployments only.
     - Started to create a hook for createConsumer.
     - Completed hook for createConsumer.
+    - Adjusted the space between tool tip and the create dm button in dm nav bar due to space taken up by the shop icon.